jnegro/knockout/README.md

 community.
 It can be used to make web applications, program robotics projects, and has extensive use cases on DIY project platforms like the Raspberry Pi.
-If you or your child has a real interest in coding, Python is capable, approachable language that you can use for almost any project.
+If you or your child has a real interest in coding, Python is a capable, approachable language that you can use for almost any project.